 Staff we spoke with confirmed their views were sought about practice developments through the staff meetings.
-They also said that the practice manager was approachable and they could go to them if they had suggestions for improvement to the service.
+They also said that the principal dentist was approachable and they could go to them if they had suggestions for improvement to the service.